jxhug/UltimateTennisQuiz/README.md

-# Tennis Quiz 🎾
+# Ultimate Tennis Quiz 🎾

-Tennis Quiz is a trivia game in development, directed for tennis fans.
+Ultimate Tennis Quiz is a trivia game in development, directed for tennis fans.

 # Motivation